Thompson Sampling

 Thompson sampling simulation

-To take this example further let’s run a simulation where somehow we actually know the true click through rate for each algorithm.
-Select the True CTR for each algorithm and then simulate the process of Thompson sampling.
+To take this example further let’s run a simulation where somehow we actually know the true click through rate for each option.
+Select the True CTR for each arm and then simulate the process of Thompson sampling.

 ---|---|---|---|---|

-Notice that once the simulation is complete the Thompson sampling algorithm has converged to showing the best performing algorithm more often than the other two algorithms!
-This is because the Thompson sampling algorithm is able to balance exploration and exploitation by sampling from the posterior distribution of the conversion rate for each algorithm.
+Notice that once the simulation is complete the Thompson sampling algorithm has converged to showing the best performing option more often than the other two!
+This is because the Thompson sampling algorithm is able to balance exploration and exploitation by sampling from the posterior distribution of the conversion rate for each arm.